jaktestowac/bughuntfest-playwright-patterns/tests-perf/README.md

 Test framework used to demonstrate concepts of Playwright:

-- Modularity
-- Auto-waiting mechanism
-- Test Data Management
-- Non Functional Testing (Performance, Accessibility, Visual Testing)
+- Non Functional Testing (Performance using artillery.io)
-- Test generation
-- Reporting and tracking

 ## Who we are?